widdix/aws-cf-templates/docs/ecs.md

 * `service-dedicated-alb.yaml` includes a dedicated load balancer (ALB).

 ## Using the cluster's load balancer and path and/or host based routing
-This template describes a fault tolerant and scalable ECS service that uses the cluster's load balancer and path and/or host based routing.
+This template describes a fault tolerant and scalable ECS service that uses the cluster's load balancer and path and/or host based routing for incoming traffic.

 ![Architecture](./img/ecs-service-cluster-alb.png)